 Under the Subject Name Type drop-down, choose Common Name in the Subject tab.

-Enter unique name, which we already verified in step one.
+Enter a unique name, which we already verified in step one.
 The name should end with *.cloudapp.net.

 Click Add and OK to close.